-At present, there is only a limited Perkins Grant budget to support a tutor (\$1,000).
-The Geographic Information Systems (GIS) Department heavily relied upon the CTE Enhancement Grant to fund tutorial services during past academic years, but this grant has since expired.
+At present, there is only a limited institutionally-supported budget of \$100.
+The Geographic Information Systems (GIS) Department heavily relied upon the Perkins and CTE Enhancement Grants to fund tutorial services during past academic years, but these grants have since expired.
 While the Student Success Center and its various grants support a significant number of tutors and SI leaders, these funds do not include support for a GIS tutor (in fact, the total number of SIs and tutors is greatly diminished from previous academic years).
-This means that approximately 12 lecture and laboratory sections comprising dozens of GIS students must rely upon limited tutorial services.
+This means that approximately 12 lecture and laboratory sections comprising dozens of GIS students are without tutorial services.
 Therefore, the department requests \$4,000 to support a GIS tutor.
 The amount of \$4,000 has been calculated by estimating tutor compensation of \$12/hour working an average of 10 hours/week for 16 weeks (total of \$1,920 per semester plus benefits).
 This is growth funding that the institution would support on an annual basis.
 In other words, this is not a one-time, stopgap request, as this growth funding is needed on an ongoing, annual basis.
 Because there are four to five adjunct GIS faculty per semester (more than two FTEF and more than 80 students (duplicated enrollment)), the department will remain strong and student demand will continue.